alfredorico/magic-parser/README.md

 # Magic::Parser

-A ruby library from parsing policy numbers generated for an ingenious machine purchased by Magic company.
+A ruby library for parsing policy numbers generated for an ingenious machine purchased by Magic company.

 ## Installation